Microsoft Dynamics 365 (online) Security and Compliance Planning Guide

 For more information, see Auditing overview.

-Microsoft Dynamics CRM Online supports the ability for organizations to audit when users access the service and whether that access originates from the Microsoft Dynamics CRM Web application, Dynamics CRM for Outlook, or SDK calls to the web services.
-Given the session-less nature of the Microsoft Dynamics CRM Online service, however, there is no auditing of session end.
+Microsoft Dynamics 365 (online) supports the ability for organizations to audit when users access the service and whether that access originates from the Microsoft Dynamics 365 Web application, Dynamics 365 for Outlook, or SDK calls to the web services.
+Given the session-less nature of the Microsoft Dynamics 365 (online) service, however, there is no auditing of session end.

 The audit log associated with user access is available in the Audit Summary View page.